 Sam runs the Hyperthermia equipment in the oncology department.
 Originally from Florida, she has been living in Washington State for the past three years.
 She tells us they typically use the PYREXAR BSD-500 Superficial Hyperthermia System to treat Recurrent Chest Wall tumors (breast cancer) and Head & Neck tumors in conjunction with radiotherapy.
 Typically, each radiation session is accompanied by a 45-minute treatment of hyperthermia.
 “We bring the treatment area up to our target temperature of 42˚F and hold that temperature.
 The results are great”.

 One system is transported to each of the five treatment centers to share.
 This makes the system very affordable and increases access to superior care.
-During our visit we found everyone in the TVROC to be high quality, dedicated professionals who care deeply about their patients health.
-And did I mention, great results!
-To learn more about the clinical studies on treating RCW breast cancer and Head & Neck cancers using hypethermia, click the links.
+During our visit, we found everyone in the TVROC to be high quality, dedicated professionals who care deeply about their patient's health.
+And did I mention great results!
+To learn more about the clinical studies on treating RCW breast cancer and Head & Neck cancers using hyperthermia, click the links.

-Cancer is the leading cause of death in urban China, according to the World Health Organizations GLOBALCAN study.
-Lung, stomach, liver, esophageal and colorectal cancers make up the second largest cause of death in the country overall.
+Cancer is the leading cause of death in urban China, according to the World Health Organization GLOBALCAN study.
+Lung, stomach, liver, esophageal, and colorectal cancers make up the second largest cause of death in the country overall.
 With a population approaching 1.4 billion, you can see how important it is to find successful therapies to treat this disease.

 The event attracted clinicians and researchers interested in understanding how hyperthermia can improve outcomes and save lives.